hughjazzman/hughjazzman/README.md

 ## Hi there 👋

-I'm Wira, a graduate from National University of Singapore (NUS), with a Bachelor of Engineering (BEng) (Computer Engineering).
-I am interested in research into Reinforcement Learning, as well as its broader application into real products such as autonomous vehicles.
+I'm Wira, a graduate student in the [MSc Advanced Computer Science at the University of Oxford](https://www.ox.ac.uk/admissions/graduate/courses/msc-advanced-computer-science).
+I have a [Bachelor of Engineering (BEng) (Computer Engineering) from National University of Singapore (NUS)](https://ceg.nus.edu.sg/curriculum/).
+I am interested in building relationships with the help of what I learn.

 <div align="center">
       <a href="https://www.linkedin.com/in/wira-azmoon-4a2198194">